salttechno/bani-free-wordpress-blog-theme/readme.txt

 ## LICENSE

-Shuban WordPress Blog Theme, Copyright 2017 SaltTechno Shuban is distributed under the terms of the GNU GPL
+Bani WordPress Blog Theme, Copyright 2017 SaltTechno Bani is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by